-At two scientific locations, we explained the functionality of our infrared and time-of-flight sensors to young visitors and all other interested persons:
+At two scientific locations, we explained the functionality of our infrared and Time-of-Flight (TOF) sensors to young visitors and all other interested persons:

 - in the training school Lise-Meitner-Schule (Berlin Neukoelln), where our sensor IRMA MATRIX counted visitors and produced a height profile image of each by the measurement of light travel (time-of-flight).

 - and in the Mathematical Institute of the TU Berlin, where our venous recognition sensor 4DVeinPlus registered a vein pattern of the palm of the hand by infrared light and used it for identification of persons.